svrooij/Xiaomi-Scooter-Motion-Control/README.md

 - Xiaomi Mi (M365) Pro 2 (tested)
 - Segway-Ninebot Max and ES series (should theoretically work as wiring is identical, not tested!!!)

-# Known issues
-- Accelerating in corners: The wheel width on the tire wall is a lot smaller than the tire center.
-Because the speed is measured by the amound of wheel rotations, cornering with your scooter will result in an incorrect increasing speed reading.
-This is a design flaw of the scooter and cannot be solved in this script.

 # Disclaimer
 THIS SCRIPT, INSTRUCTIONS, INFORMATION AND OTHER SERVICES ARE PROVIDED BY THE DEVELOPER ON AN "AS IS" AND "AS AVAILLABLE" BASIS, UNLESS OTHERWISE SPECIFIED IN WRITING.
 THE DEVELOPER DOES NOT MAKE ANY REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THIS SCRIPT, INSTRUCTIONS, INFORMATION AND OTHER SERVICES.
 YOU EXPRESSLY AGREE THAT YOUR USE OF THIS SCRIPT IS AT YOUR OWN RISK.